 Students are required to take a total of eleven credits, seven of which must be earned within the German Studies section of the Department of Language and Culture Studies.
 Students counting both introductory German language courses (101 and 102) toward the major must earn a total of twelve credits, eight of which in the German Studies section;

-German 233, which is taught in English, may be applied toward the major if a substantical proportion of the assignments are completed in German and the student meets regularly with the instructor;
+German 200 level course taught in English may be applied toward the major if a substantical proportion of the assignments are completed in German and the student meets regularly with the instructor;

 The remaining credits shall be earned in other departments with the major adviser’s approval and with no more than two credits chosen from the same department.

 As an alternative to the credits taken in other departments, students are encouraged to enroll in the Trinity-approved program with Baden-Württemberg (Heidelberg, Tübingen, Freiburg, Konstanz, and other universities) or Trinity-in-Vienna.
 Courses taken in Baden-Württemberg or Vienna count toward the major with the condition that their content be relevant to German Studies and approved in advance by the major adviser.
 For courses to be approved, they must require a substantial amount of reading and writing in German.

 The Writing Intensive Part II requirement in the German Studies major is fulfilled by any German 200 level course taught in English, GRMN 302 German Readings II, or GRMN 401 Senior Seminar: Special Topics.

 Honors in German Studies.
 Students qualifying for honors in the German Studies major must attain a cumulative average of A- or better in all courses required for the major, including 401.
 The topic for the final project for German 401 will be agreed upon in consultation with the adviser.

 Eligible Courses from other Departments.

 Examples of acceptable courses for the German Studies major that are taught in other departments or programs are listed below; others may be substituted with the approval of the German Studies adviser;